The Wapping Group of Artists: History

 A number of traditions have developed over the years, such as the Whitebait Suppers which start and finish the painting season and the annual paintings raffle, but the Group is proud to have remained exactly what it first set out to be: a small group of fellow-artists, appreciating each other's company while painting outdoors together in all weathers.

-Almost incidentally, it has recorded the changing face of London and the river Thames for over sixty years.
+Almost incidentally, it has recorded the changing face of London and the river Thames for over seventy five years.